DoubleF3lix/Timer-Data-Pack/README.md

 ```

 `new_minute.json` is a callback which runs when there's a new minute on the timer.
 Given this knowledge, can you guess what `new_second.json` does?
-Note that these callbacks will run for *every* new minutes and second, so 0:00 will trigger them both.
+Note that these callbacks will run for *every* new minute and second, so 0:00 will trigger them both.
 I didn't bother testing that though, and the timer should automatically stop once it finishes, but if you're reading this value every tick it may be something to watch out for.

 Oh I almost forgot, there's also fancy *c o n t r o l* stuff.
 Here's a quick rundown of what the functions do: